Craig's theorem: Primitive recursive axiomatization

-where $f$ is a function that, given $i$, returns a computation history showing that $A_i$ is in the original recursively enumerable set of axioms.
-It is possible for a primitive recursive function to parse an expression of form (*) to obtain $A_i$ and $j:=f(i)$.
-Then, because Kleene's T predicate is primitive recursive, it is possible for a primitive recursive function to verify that $j$ is indeed a computation history as required.
+where $f$ is a function that, given $i$, returns the number of steps the enumeration Turing machine takes in order to output $A_i$.
+In fact, this construction gives a decision algorithm that runs in polynomial time, which is a particularly well-behaved class of primitively recursive functions.

+Applications

+The theorem has been used in proofs of Gödel's incompleteness theorems.
+One would first prove the theorems for all theories that with a set of axioms that is primitive recursive, then apply Craig's theorem to immediately conclude that the theorems hold for all theories with a set of axioms that is recursively enumerable.

 Philosophical implications

 If $T$ is a recursively axiomatizable theory and we divide its predicate symbols into two disjoint sets $V_A$ and $V_B$, then those theorems of $T$ that are in the vocabulary $V_A$ are recursively enumerable, and hence, based on Craig's theorem, axiomatizable.
 Carl G. Hempel argued based on this that since all science's predictions are in the vocabulary of observation terms, the theoretical vocabulary of science is in principle eliminable.
 He himself raised two objections to this argument: 1) the new axioms of science are practically unmanageable, and 2) science uses inductive reasoning and eliminating theoretical terms may alter the inductive relations between observational sentences.
 Hilary Putnam argues that this argument is based on a misconception that the sole aim of science is successful prediction.
 He proposes that the main reason we need theoretical terms is that we wish to talk about theoretical entities (such as viruses, radio stars, and elementary particles).